Symbolic dynamics for the piecewise rotations: Case of the bijective symmetric maps: Abstract

 \section{Abstract}

-We consider piecewise rotations as studied in \cite{Bosh.Goet.03}, \cite{Goet.Quas.09} and \cite{Che.Goe.Qua.12}.
-If the angle belongs to the set $\{\frac{\pi}{2},\frac{\pi}{3},\frac{\pi}{6},\frac{\pi}{4},\frac{\pi}{5}\}$ we give a complete description of the symbolic dynamics of this map, no matter wheter the map is bijective, non-injective or non-surjective.
+We consider a specific class of piecewise rotations of the plane that are continuous on two half-planes, as studied in \cite{Bosh.Goet.03}, \cite{Goet.Quas.09} and \cite{Che.Goe.Qua.12}.
+Assuming that the angle belongs to the set $\{\frac{\pi}{2},\frac{\pi}{3},\frac{\pi}{6},\frac{\pi}{4}\} $, we give a description of the symbolic dynamics of this map in the bijective symmetric case.